Hypothyroidism Self Test: Can you Check your Thyroid At Home?

 Wouldn't it be nice to check your thyroid at home?

-If you are someone with thyroid disease, and taking thyroid medication, then you know
+If you are someone with thyroid disease, and taking thyroid medication, then you know it can be difficult to get all of the right thyroid tests checked by your doctor.

 What if you could test your own thyroid at home instead of relying on your doctor?